Holy Trinity Greek Orthodox Church

 Father Paisius McGrath, Presbyter

 Glory to Jesus Christ!
 Greetings to the faithful members and families of Holy Trinity Greek Orthodox Church.
-May our Lord and Savior Jesus guide each of us as we continue to grow in our faith in Him!
+May our Lord and Saviour Jesus Who is coming to be born in Bethlehem guide us all as we celebrate His Holy Nativity.
+Christ is Born!
+Glorify Him!

 Your Pastor,